CoryParsnipson/electronics-experiments/mipi-dsi-breakout/README.md

 ### LCD Screens Overview

 The LCD screens this project is concerned with are mostly *Thin Film Transistor* (TFT) screens.
 See [this page](https://www.topwaydisplay.com/en/blog/how-tft-lcd-works-explained) to learn more about how TFT screens work.
 Essentially, TFT LCDs are a VLSI design that prints individual transistors on a transparent substrate that act as individual pixels.
-So the takeaway here is that it is not very simple or inexpensive to produce these, and that there are very expensive foundries needed to manufacturer these like one would need to make CPUs and other integrated circuits.
+So the takeaway here is that it is not very simple or inexpensive to produce these, and that there are very expensive foundries needed to manufacturer these like one would need to make CPUs and other integrated circuits, though a TFT screen does not require as small transistors nor is the design as complex as a CPU.

 ![LCD screen types](/images/mipi-dsi-breakout/lcd-screen-types.jpg?raw=true)
 *Left: segmented (monochrome, big segments) Middle: dot matrix (monochrome, medium resolution) Right: TFT (graphical, transistors, RGB color)*

+When searching for LCD screens one must be careful to specify which kind, between a segmented display, dot matrix, or a fully graphical screen.
+Here we want graphical displays.

-Within these LCD displays are Twisted Neumatic (TN) and In-Plane Switching (IPS) type displays with the difference being that IPS displays are more vibrant, brighter, and have a better viewing angle range than TN displays, which are older and cheaper than IPS displays.
+Within the graphical LCD displays are Twisted Neumatic (TN) and In-Plane Switching (IPS) type displays with the difference being that IPS displays are more vibrant, brighter, and have a better viewing angle range than TN displays, which are older and cheaper than IPS displays.

 There are also Organic LED (OLED) screens now, which are a different technology where VLSI LEDs are printed directly onto a substrate instead of whatever circuitry and electrodes TFT screens use.
 OLED screens are even more vibrant, have true black color, and supposedly use less energy because each pixel that is turned off does not consume power.
 These screens are better in every way, but are still relatively new and thus more expensive and less available.
 Now you have AMOLED screens which are minor improvements upon an OLED screen but mostly the same thing.